I’m now here: http://owlishwriter.wordpress.com/

 A Public Defender's Blog, @normdeguerreesq

 Food Writing.
-Fun.
+Nonsense.
 Home of The Food A--hole's Dilemma and other delicacies

 Dream It, Work It, Make It So